 - Big Damn Heroes: He turns up to even the odds as Harry and team face off against pretty much the entire Red Court at the climax of Changes.
 He brings the Grey Council with him.

 - Black Magic: As the Council's Blackstaff, he's allowed to use it.
 At one point he casually kills about a hundred people at once with a single act of will.
 Then, he did it again.

 - Colony Drop: In Death Masks, in response to a Red Court Duke who threatened Harry, he rips a decommissioned Soviet satellite out of orbit and drops it on top of a castle owned by said Duke.

 - Cool Old Guy: Harry already had the understanding on how to do magic, this is the guy who instilled into Harry how and why it should be used for good.

-- Good Is Not Soft: "Turn on the TV."
-And Harry would see his enemy's stronghold destroyed by a satellite that fell from orbit.
+- Good Is Not Soft: At the end of Death Masks he told Harry, "Turn on the TV."
+Harry would see his enemy's stronghold destroyed by a satellite that fell from orbit.